Matt Wallner Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.12 team ERA ranks 14th across all MLB pitching staffs.
+- The Rangers' 4.11 team ERA ranks 14th across all league pitching staffs.

-- Rangers pitchers combine to rank 12th in baseball in home runs allowed (146 total, 1.1 per game).
+- Rangers pitchers combine to surrender 147 total home runs at a clip of 1.1 per game (to rank 12th in the league).

 © 2023 Data Skrive.
 All rights reserved.